 Hugs?
 Nope, not in Finland.
 Not kosher.
 But a bunch of nude men wrestling in the mud or relaxing together in the sauna?
 Perfectly normal.
 Welcome to Finland! 😀 The only Nordic nation on the continent that is not part of Scandinavia.
 Did you know that?
 That one was free — below are 20 more things you do not know about Finland.
 (After the video.)

 When I first stepped off the plane into a snowy Helsinki wearing a short-sleeve shirt, the thought occurred to me that maybe I was not prepared for this.
-Maybe I would not like Finland.
-Spent the better part of the last decade traveling tropical countries.
+Perhaps I would not like Finland.
+After all, I had spent the better part of the last decade traveling almost exclusively through tropical countries.
 Surely I did not know what I was getting myself into.
 Little did I know that I would fall in love in Finland.
-And learn a lot of cool (and so cool) things while exploring this Nordic country.
+And learn a lot of cool (and so cool) things while exploring this Nordic nation.

 20 Things You Do Not Know About Finland: